Open Today: 9am - 6pm

 More customer stories

-It's important to remember that we'll never rush or pressure you into starting a claim.
-We're here to help you get the information you need to decide what to do next.
+We'll never rush or pressure you into starting a claim.
+We're here to help you get the information you need to decide what's best for you.
+Our call centre for hearing loss compensation is open seven days a week and you can ask us to call you back if you'd prefer.